 Return of Financial Aid When A Student Withdraws

-If a student totally withdraws from GCC or quits attending classes before 60% of the semester enrollment period has passed, they will need to pay a portion of their financial aid back to GCC and/or the federal financial aid programs.
-If a student fails to begin attendance in any class, the class will not be counted in the student's enrollment status for financial aid purposes and may result in the student paying a portion of their financial aid back to the financial aid program.
+If a student totally withdraws from GCC or quits attending classes before 60% of the semester enrollment period has passed, the student will need to pay a portion of financial aid back to GCC and/or the federal financial aid programs.
+If a student fails to begin attendance in any class, the class will not be counted in the student's enrollment status for financial aid purposes and may result in the student paying a portion of financial aid back to the financial aid program.
 Repayment can occur at any time during the academic year depending on the receipt of this information by the GCC Financial Aid Office.

 Small Campus ~ Big Thinking